mjclobo/mjclobo.github.io/_pages/projects.md

 demonstrate the varying effects of topography on different types of instability.
 Importantly, we use a three-layer model, allowing for the representation of an interior potential vorticity gradient.
+We also use the power iteration method (see Paloczy and LaCasce (2022)) to simulate a growing mode and perform an empirical linear stability analysis, of sorts.
+Thus, the animations below are of a growing, unstable wave.

-The main takeaway is that studies that use two-layer models to study topographic effects on baroclinic instability only show part of the picture.
+The main takeaway is that studies that use two-layer models to simulate topographic effects on baroclinic instability only show part of the picture.
 Representing this modal instability with two layers will surely affect the instability since the instability must always exist in both layers!
+Allowing for a surface-intensified mode to form in the upper two layers of a three-layer mitigates topographic effects on the instability.

-The first animation shows how a surface-intensified Charney-type instability is fairly apathetic of bottom topography, though there are still implications for how energy is transferred down and dissipated through bottom drag.
+The first animation shows how a surface-intensified Charney-type unstable wave is fairly apathetic of bottom topography, though there are still implications for how energy is transferred down and dissipated through bottom drag.